Get

 Conclusion

 All dogs need to consume specific essential nutrients to live healthy and happy lives.
 However, they’ll have different requirements depending on their life stage, breed, health status and activity level.
-Since it’s difficult to keep track of your dog’s nutritional intake, it’s best to consult your veterinarian who will advise you on a high-quality, complete dog food.
-Your vet can assess your dog’s age, breed, lifestyle, and any health issues and help you determine what diet is best for your dog.
+Since it’s difficult to keep track of your dog’s nutritional intake, it’s best to consult a veterinarian who will advise you on a high-quality, complete dog food.
+A vet can assess your dog’s age, breed, lifestyle, and any health issues and help you determine what diet is best for your dog.

 Featured Image Credit: AYO Production, Shutterstock